 When the Business uses a Revolut Card to pay for goods or services, certain merchants may ask us to authorise the transaction in advance and may estimate its final value (for example, for car rentals, hotels or automated fuel dispensers).
 Where a merchant seeks an authorisation, we may place a temporary hold on the Revolut Card of up to $125USD (or local currency equivalent).
 Until the transaction finally settles, the funds subject to the temporary hold will not be available to the Business for other purposes.
 We will only charge your Revolut Card for the correct amount of the final transaction, and we will release any excess amount when the transaction finally settles.

 15. EXCHANGE RATES

-If the Business instructs us to make a currency exchange, or we need to convert the currency of a payment into or out of the Business Account, or a foreign cash withdrawal is made using a Revolut Card, we'll use a variable exchange rate which is changing constantly.
-The Business can always view our live exchange rate in the Business app or the portal.
-Once we've converted the currency, the transaction history in the Business app or the portal will show the exchange rate we used.
-We use the rate that applies at the time we carry out the conversion.
+If the Business instructs us to make a currency exchange, or we need to convert the currency of a payment into or out of the Business Account, or a foreign cash withdrawal is made using a Revolut Card, we'll use a variable currency exchange rate.

-We may add a percentage fee if the:
+We may add a separate fee if the: